 Further investigations exploring the precise processes via which policies promoting gender-inclusive climate adaptation spur economic growth are warranted.
 This involves investigating how women's empowerment and financial inclusion can promote more resilient and sustainable economies both directly and indirectly.
-Insights into the long-term effects of these policies and recommendations for best practices for incorporating gender issues into more comprehensive economic and environmental initiatives may be obtained via longitudinal studies.
-It will also guarantee that policy recommendations are both locally and globally relevant if research is broadened to encompass a wider range of socioeconomic and geographic contexts.
-Designing more focused and efficient initiatives that not only reduce climate threats, but also advance gender equity and inclusive development would be made easier with the help of such thorough assessments.
+Insights into the long-term effects of these policies and recommendations for best practices on incorporating gender issues into more comprehensive economic and environmental initiatives can be obtained through longitudinal studies.
+It will also guarantee recommendations are both locally and globally relevant if research is broadened to encompass a wider range of socioeconomic and geographic contexts.
+Designing more focused and efficient initiatives that not only reduce climate threats but also advance gender equity and inclusive development would be made easier with the help of such thorough assessments.